TylrDn/MacroSight.net-v2/README.md

 Run `npm run dev` to preview the site at `http://localhost:3000`.
 The script opens your default browser when possible.
 On Linux systems without `xdg-open`, the server starts without launching a browser, so open the URL manually.

+### Building

+Run `npm run build` before deploying.
+This injects the shared header into each HTML page. `npm run check:links` validates that all internal links resolve.

 ## File Structure

 ### Static HTML Pages